Basis of Presentation and Summary of Significant Accounting Policies

 Liquidity and Capital Resources

-The Company has incurred losses and, with the exception of the first three quarters of 2023, has generated negative cash flows from operations since inception.
-As of September 30, 2023, the Company had an accumulated deficit of $255.6 million.
-The Company has partially funded its operations through cash flows generated by the sale of subscriptions to the Company’s platform.
-In November 2021, the Company completed its initial public offering, which generated additional net proceeds of $107.5 million.
-As of September 30, 2023, the Company had outstanding borrowings under its revolving line of credit of $10.0 million and $40.0 million in available borrowings.
+The Company has incurred losses and generated negative cash flows from operations since inception.
+As of September 30, 2022 the Company had an accumulated deficit of $222.4 million.
+The Company has partially funded its operations through cash flows generated by sales of its product offerings, and as of September 30, 2022 the Company has completed several rounds of equity financing as a private company with total net proceeds approximating $159.0 million.
+In November 2021, the Company completed its initial public offering, which generated additional net proceeds of $111.6 million.
+As of September 30, 2022 the Company had outstanding borrowings under its revolving line of credit of $10.0 million and $40.0 million in available borrowings.

-The Company believes its existing cash, cash equivalents, short-term investments, borrowing capacity under its revolving line of credit, and cash flows provided by sales of product offerings will be sufficient to meet operating cash flow requirements for at least twelve months from the date of issuance of the September 30, 2023, unaudited condensed consolidated financial statements.
-As a result of the Company’s growth plans, the Company may experience losses and negative cash flows from operations in the future.
+The Company believes its existing cash and cash equivalents, amounts available under our revolving line of credit, and cash flows provided by sales of product offerings will be sufficient to meet operating cash flow requirements for at least twelve months from the date of issuance of the September 30, 2022 condensed consolidated financial statements.
+As a result of the Company’s growth plans, the Company expects that losses and negative cash flows from operations may continue in the foreseeable future.

 The Company derives substantially all revenue from subscription services by providing customers access to its platform.

-The Company recognizes revenue when control of these services is transferred to customers in an amount that reflects consideration to which the Company expects to be entitled in exchange for those services, net of tax.
+The Company adopted the provisions of Accounting Standards Update (“ASU”) 2014-09, Revenue from Contracts with Customers, (referred to collectively as "ASC 606") effective January 1, 2019 using the modified retrospective method.
+Following the adoption of ASC 606, the Company recognizes revenue when control of these services are transferred to customers in an amount that reflects consideration to which the Company expects to be entitled in exchange for those services, net of tax.
 Revenue recognition is determined from the following steps:

 •Identification of a contract with a customer;